Isa Air Base

 It hosts the Royal Bahraini Air Force (RBAF) Fighter Wing and the two squadrons that comprise it.

-History
+Gulf War

 During the first Gulf War, some of the Coalition forces, having trouble with the Arab pronunciation, knew the base under the name "Shakey's Pizza".

-Current use
+The 384th Air Expeditionary Wing operated from the base in 2003–2004.

+2020s

 U.S. Marine Corps Marine Aircraft Group 11 aircraft at Sheik Isa, in 1991.

 Bahrain

 The base is home to the RBAF's 1st Fighter Wing: